rybodiddly/Poetry-Pyenv-Homebrew-Numpy-TensorFlow-on-Apple-Silicon-M1/Readme.md

 if check python version with `python -V` should result in `3.8.6`

-__Install Numpy & Tensorflow:__
+__Manually Install Numpy & Tensorflow into Poetry Environment:__

 - Download Apple's Tensorflow package.
 - https://github.com/apple/tensorflow_macos/releases/download/v0.1alpha1/tensorflow_macos-0.1alpha1.tar.gz
 - extract
 - create a packages folder in your new poetry project
-- copy numpy or tensorflow into the packages folder
+- copy numpy or tensorflow from the apple tensorflow's arm64 folder into the packages folder

 ```
 cd name_of_project
-poetry add ./packages/name_of_package.whl
+poetry add ./packages/name_of_package_ARM64.whl
 ```